DaluS/CHIMES/README.md

 for example, let's define an exogenous equation for productivity :

 ```
-da/dt = a * (alpha + zouplala/proutprout)
+da/dt = a * (alpha + g/var1)
 ```
 1. we check if the fields do exist :
     * a exist
     * alpha exist
-    * zouplala do not exist : I will have to add it
+    * g do not exist : I will have to add it
-    * Proutprout do not exist either : We will have to add it also
+    * var1 do not exist either : We will have to add it also
-2. It is a differential equation, so it goes inside ODE section. we write in ode a new key named 'a' , with a dictionnary as value
+2. It is a differential equation, so it goes inside `differential` section. we write a new key named 'a' , with a dictionnary as value
 3. the dictionnary contains itself two fields :
     * 'func': the logics that link fields (see point 4 on how to write it)
     * 'com': a string to help user understanding the logic of equation
 4. How to write a function ?
     * the recommended approach is a lambda function : It allow a better visualisation in get_summary and in the network.
 If you do not want the function to be easily read (or your function is way too long), you can use a def: function outside
     * all the dependencies are explicit, and given a value that will not return an error (those value are just to check the integrity of the equation).
-    * It looks like this : `lambda GDP=0, w=0, L=0: GDP - w * L`
+    * It looks like this : `lambda GDP, w, L: GDP - w * L`
-    * If it is an ODE using its own value, please call it using "itself" instead
 5. In consequence of last point of 4), 'a' will be written :
     * as a lambda :
        ```
-       'ode': {
+       'differential': {
            [...]
-           'a': { 'func': lambda itself=0, alpha=0, zouplala=0, proutprout=1 : itself*(alpha + zouplala/proutprout),
+           'a': { 'func': lambda a, alpha, g, var1 : itself*(alpha + g/var1),
                        'com': 'exogenous productivity + two weird terms for pleasure'},
             [...]
             },